 It’s advantage is that it is one of the highest levels of security available to you as a private individual.

-Its disadvantages are that you pay quite a high fee for its use and are required to declare its contents for "insurance purposes".
+Its disadvantages are that you pay quite a high fee for its use and are required to declare its contents for “insurance purposes”.
 For undeclared assets such as diamonds this is clearly counter intuitive.
 Also the fact that in the recent past when Gold become too valuable the government used the power to repossess all the Gold held in vaults at a set price.
-The banks capitulated, stripping people of their wealth under the pretense of law.
+The banks capitulated, stripping people of their wealth under the pretence of law.
 As though you needed another reason at this point, the ability to view, move or change your goods is regulated and restricted.